Guantanamo Bay detention camp: "Camp Justice"

 Reporters are not supposed to hear the sound from the court directly.
-A 20 second delay is inserted.
+A 20-second delay is inserted.
 If a classified document is read, a red light starts and the sound is turned off immediately.

 On 1 November 2008, David McFadden of the Associated Press stated the 100 tents erected to hold lawyers, reporters and observers were practically deserted when he and two other reporters covered the military commission for Ali Hamza al-Bahlul in late October 2008.

-Three detainees have been convicted by military court of various charges:
+Two detainees have been convicted by military court of various charges: